abir-11/abir-11/README.md

     <a href="https://celebrated-meringue-7399cb.netlify.app/" target="_blank">Visit Site</a>
 </p>

-My-KrishiLike
+My-KrishiLike<br/>
 A full-stack MERN platform supporting farmers and local communities to list and sell fruits and vegetables, with bidding and purchase features for users.
 Includes a community skill exchange module with skill listings, protected booking system, and Firebase authentication with Google login.
-Built with a fast, secure, and responsive UI and optimized backend APIs.
+Built with a fast, secure, and responsive UI and optimized backend APIs. <br/>

 Technology: React.js, Tailwind CSS, Firebase Authentication, Node.js, Express.js, MongoDB

 ### 3. 🌳 Green Tree (Eco-Friendly Project)